 - You are no longer medically able to get to the provider.

-- The provider is no longer on the MCP’s panel.
+- The provider is no longer on the MCO or MCE panel.

-- The provider no longer wants to provide you services.
+- The provider no longer wants to provide services to you.

-- You change to another MCP or to regular Medicaid and the provider does not accept the new coverage.
+- You change to another MCO or to Fee-For-Service Medicaid and the provider does not accept the new coverage.